MikoAL/Lucid/potential_ideas.md

 The architecture for Long-term Memory is still a WIP.
 One proposed solution is an Object-Oriented Memory system, which includes Entities and Event Objects.

 - **Entity Object:** Each individual is assigned a dedicated vector database containing all relevant Information Blocks.
-  - **person:** A person is nothing but a collection of events that they participated.
+  - **Person:** A person is nothing but a collection of events that they participated.
 By listing out all of the individual's action, we can get a numerical representaion of that person, with more recent events having a higher weight.
 - **Event Object:** Events are composed of entities Objects (if applicable), other Event Objects, and a descriptive string outlining the occurrence.

-Note: A person's previous interaction will have the sentence structure of "When [INSERT EVENT HERE], [INSERT NAME HERE] decided to ..."
+> **Note:** A person's previous interaction will have the sentence structure of "When [INSERT EVENT HERE], [INSERT NAME HERE] decided to ..."

-Note: Each entity is but a representation of past interactions.
+> **Note:** Each entity is but a representation of past interactions.

-Note: Each Event Object is but a list of entity interactions.
+> **Note:** Each Event Object is but a list of entity interactions.

 ### Diary System
 Entries are placed on a timeline, with Summaries as entries.